I Assumed SvelteKit 5 Would Just Work. I Was Wrong About the Mental Model.

 }

-I also had to bump the adapter — Cloudflare adapter 2.x does not work with SvelteKit 2.5x+.
+I also had to bump the adapter — Cloudflare adapter 2.x doesn't work with SvelteKit 2.5x+.
 You need @sveltejs/adapter-cloudflare version 5.x minimum.
 Same story for the other adapters: Netlify needs 5.x, Node needs 5.x, Vercel needs 5.x.
-The adapter versioning now roughly tracks SvelteKit minor versions, which is easier to remember but means you cannot skip adapter updates anymore.
+The adapter versioning now basically tracks SvelteKit minor versions, which is easier to remember but means you can't skip adapter updates anymore.

 Node version matters too.
 SvelteKit 2 requires Node 18.13 or higher.
-If you are still on Node 16 in production — and I was, on an older VPS — the build will fail with errors that look like import path problems but are actually just "your Node is too old."
+If you're still on Node 16 in production — and I was, on an older VPS — the build will fail with errors that look like import path problems but are actually just "your Node is too old."

-The migration script updates your package.json, but it does not always pick the right versions if you have conflicting constraints.
+The migration script updates your package.json, but it doesn't always pick the right versions if you have conflicting constraints.
 I had to manually delete node_modules and lockfile twice before everything resolved correctly.

 What Actually Annoyed Me

-I spent two hours debugging why a snippet was not rendering before realizing the parent component was still using <slot /> instead of {@render children?.()}.
-The reverse does not work: you cannot pass slotted content to a component that expects snippets.
+I spent two hours debugging why a snippet wasn't rendering before realizing the parent component was still using <slot /> instead of {@render children?.()}.
+The reverse doesn't work: you can't pass slotted content to a component that expects snippets.

-Also, the migration script leaves createEventDispatcher calls untouched because it is "too risky."
-So now I have a codebase that is half callback props, half event dispatchers, and I have to remember which components use which pattern.
-It is not unmanageable, but it is not the seamless upgrade the blog posts promised either.
+Also, the migration script leaves createEventDispatcher calls untouched because it's "too risky."
+So now I have a codebase that's half callback props, half event dispatchers, and I have to remember which components use which pattern.
+It's not unmanageable, but it's not the seamless upgrade the blog posts promised either.

 What I Think Now